dcloudio/hbuilderx-extension-docs/en/Tutorial/settings/font.md

 The font list contains all installed fonts in the operating system.

-You can choose any font you like from the installed fonts.
+You can choose any font you like from the font list.

-To use custom fonts, you must first install the fonts.
+To use custom font, you must first install the font.

 ### Example